Personal brands are having a moment. But what does that actually mean, and why you should care about building one?

 The point of clarifying your brand statement and how other people see you is so that you can show up this way as much of the time as possible.
 Once you decide what you stand for, you actually need to stand for these things!

 Make it a game; each time you show up within your personal brand, make a note of it.
-Set a weekly goal of showing up in each brand tenant as much as possible.
+Set a weekly goal of showing up in each brand tenet as much as possible.
 It’s also important to note when you don’t show up this way.
 Don’t get down on yourself, but do explore what was going on and why you didn’t prioritize people, authenticity, results or fun.
 Then, commit to avoiding falling into that trap again.

 Your personal brand has huge relevance IRL, but how you show up in social media has increasing importance as well.
 Since you laid out what you stand for already, you’re a step ahead.
-Confirm that these same tenants are what you want to stand for and be perceived as by your audience online.
+Confirm that these same tenets are what you want to stand for and be perceived as by your audience online.

 After you know what you want to stand for online, the next step is to do an audit — are your social media posts or original content aligned or in conflict with what you stand for?
 If they're aligned, great.
 If your posts are in conflict, your social media profile may need a bit of cleaning.
 Don't hesitate to delete old posts that don't align with your social brand; our social media profiles aren't meant to document everything in people's lives.
 Think of it as a scrapbook — it should only show the best of you, not the worst.